 Apart from AD, the EU has not approved additional guarantees (safeguards) against other swine viral infections when importing pigs into Norway.
-To protect its swine population against disease-related risks, Norway has its own national guidelines for trade of live swine and pork products.
+To protect its swine population against disease-related risks, Norway has its own national guidelines for the trade of live swine and pork products.

-In conclusion, the surveillance and control programme for specific virus infections in 2011 provided good evidence that the health situation in Norway's swine population continued to be favourable with the population being free of several serious infectious diseases.
+In conclusion, the surveillance and control programme for specific viral infections in 2012 provided good evidence of the favourable health situation in Norway's swine population because it is free of several serious infectious diseases.
 Despite the extensive spread of swine influenza A H1N1pdm, the economic impact of this disease on swine production appears to be minimal (2, 3, 4).
-Further targeted surveillance and research work will continue to monitor how the H1N1pdm virus will evolve, and it's clinical and economic impact on the Norwegian pig population.
+Further targeted surveillance and research work will continue to monitor how the H1N1pdm virus evolve and impact the Norwegian pig population clinically and economically.